giantswarm/docs/src/content/app-platform/defaulting-validation/index.md

 For Giant Swarm releases using app-operator version 3.0.0 and upwards the defaulting and validation logic of [App CRs]({{< relref "/ui-api/management-api/crd/apps.application.giantswarm.io.md" >}}) is enabled.
-As of writing this is Azure releases from v13.1.0 onwards.
-AWS and KVM support will be added in upcoming releases.
+This is AWS releases from v14.0.0 onwards and Azure and KVM releases from v13.1.0 onwards.

 This logic is provided by [app-admission-controller](https://github.com/giantswarm/app-admission-controller).